elquintela/elquintela/README.md

 - I live in :brazil:, but i lived 6 months in :argentina:
 - I have been working on OG1 Systems as a developer back-end :computer:
-- I have been learning more about Node.Js :green_circle: and Typescript :large_blue_circle:
+- I have been learning more about NodeJs :green_circle: and Typescript :large_blue_circle:

 ## Connect with me:
 <a href="https://www.linkedin.com/in/jaelsonquintela/" target="_blank">